modelsbymike3d/arbootcamp/content/snapchat-intermediate/350-adjustable-background-blur.md

 ---
-title: 'Adjustable Background Blur'
+title: 'Create an adjustable background blur/bokeh effect with Lens Studio'
-metaTitle: 'Adjustable background blur (bokeh) in Lens Studio'
+metaTitle: 'Create an adjustable background blur/bokeh effect with Lens Studio'
 metaDescription: "It's not too hard to add a blurry background to your Snapchat lenses for that portrait effect.
 But let's take it to the next level and make it adjustable!"
 metaImage: /snapchat-intermediate/background-blur/thumbnail.jpg
 software: 'Lens Studio'